frePPLe/frepple/doc/user-guide/model-reference/buffers.rst

                                    | The field is export-only.
 hidden           boolean           Marks entities that are considered hidden and are normally not
                                    shown to the end user.
-action           A/C/AC/R          | Type of action to be executed:
-                                   | A: Add an new entity, and report an error if the entity
-                                     already exists.
-                                   | C: Change an existing entity, and report an error if the
-                                     entity doesn’t exist yet.
-                                   | AC: Change an entity or create a new one if it doesn’t
-                                     exist yet.
-This is the default.
-                                   | R: Remove an entity, and report an error if the entity
-                                     doesn’t exist.
 ================ ================= ===========================================================

 Buffer_default